 Fellow Since 2006

-This profile was prepared when Lane Benjamin was elected to the Ashoka Fellowship in 2006.
+This description of Lane Benjamin's work was prepared when Lane Benjamin was elected to the Ashoka Fellowship in 2006.

 Lane Benjamin has started a volunteer-led program to counsel victims of trauma and to reduce violence in the urban townships of South Africa, where youth violence is an epidemic.